saswasto/pythonCalculator/README.md

 # pythonCalculator
-it is a very simple code.
+It is a very simple code.
 The calculator can perform
 basic arithmetic operations such as addition, subtraction, multiplication, and division.using